mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 #### K function

-The average nearest neighbor (ANN) statistic is one of many point pattern analysis statistics.
+The average nearest neighbor (ANN) statistic is one of many distance based point pattern analysis statistics.
 Another statistic is the K-function which summarizes the distance between points for *all* distances.
-The calculation of K is fairly simple: it consists of dividing the mean sum of the number of points at different distance lags for each point by the area event density.
+The calculation of K is fairly simple: it consists of dividing the mean of the sum of the number of points at different distance lags for each point by the area event density.
 For example, for point $S1$ we draw circles, each of varying radius $d$, centered on that point.
 We then count the number of points (events) inside each circle.
 We repeat this for point $S2$ and all other points $Si$.
 Next, we compute the average number of points in each circle then divide that number by the overall point density $\hat{\lambda}$ (i.e. total number of events per study area).

 <table>